szajakubiak/mairq/README.md

 * Raspberry Pi or Wi-Fi capable microcontroller for data reception

 ## Raspberry Pi setup
-1. Start with a fresh installation of the Raspberr Pi OS Lite and establlish SSH connection.
+1. Start with a fresh installation of the Raspberr Pi OS Lite with SSH connection turned on.

 2. Activate SPI interface using:
 ``` bash